kovidgoyal/calibre/manual/diff.rst

 allows you to save the current state of the book as a named *checkpoint*, to which you can revert if you do not like the changes you have made since creating the checkpoint.
-Checkpoints are also created automatically when you perform various automated actions int he editor.
+Checkpoints are also created automatically when you perform various automated actions in the editor.
 You can see the list of checkpoints by going to :guilabel:`View->Checkpoints` and then use the :guilabel:`Comapre` button to compare the book at the selected checkpoint with the current state.
 The comparison tool will show the checkpoint on the left and